AckerlyXu/heima/articles/virtual-machines/linux/ssh-from-windows.md

 Again, PuTTY is a common SSH client for Windows.
 You are free to use any SSH client that you wish.
 The following steps detail how to use your private key to authenticate with your Azure VM using SSH.
 The steps are similar in other SSH key clients in terms of needing to load your private key to authenticate the SSH connection.

 1. Download and run putty from the following location: [http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)
-2. Fill in the host name or IP address of your VM from the Azure Portal:
+2. Fill in the host name or IP address of your VM from the Azure portal:

     ![Open new PuTTY connection](./media/ssh-from-windows/putty-new-connection.png)
 3. Before selecting **Open**, click **Connection** > **SSH** > **Auth** tab.
 Browse to and select your private key: